 The Marland Pratt Billings and Katharine Fowler-Billings Fund for Research in New England Geology

-The Billings Fund was established in 1996, honoring the contributions of Marland and Kay Billings to the study of the geology of New England.
-The purpose of the Fund is to encourage geological field work and related research in the New England region through a grant program.
+The Billings Fund was established in 1996, honoring the contributions of Marland and Kay Billings to the study of the geology of New England. the purpose of the Fund is to encourage geological fieldwork and related research in the New England region through a grant program.
 Typically grants are in the $1000 range.
 The Billings Fund also helps to sustain the financial viability of NEIGC.

-Applications for student field work grants are solicited each year at the annual NElGC meeting in the fall.
-Proposals can be submitted at any time and will be reviewed in a timely fashion.
-One or more grants are awarded in time for the upcoming field season.
+Applications for student field work grants are solicited each year at the annual NElGC meeting in the fall, and on both the NEIGC web site and the GSAF web site.
+One or more grants may be awarded in time for the upcoming field season.
 Recent grant recipients are listed on the grants and applications page.
 Starting in 2014, application procedures will differ for undergraduate and graduate students.

-Contributions to the Billings Fund may be sent in care of the Mount Washington Observatory, P.O.
+Contributions to the Billings Fund may be sent in care of the Geological Society of America Foundation, P.O.
 Box 9140, Boulder, CO 80301, or online through the GSAF web site http://www.geosociety.org

 The Fund is overseen by Trustees, who presently are Tim Allen, Keene State College; J. Dykstra Eusden, Bates College; Brian K. Fowler, Mt.
 Washington Observatory; Mark Van Baalen, Harvard University (chair).
 Questions about the Billings Fund should be directed to Mark Van Baalen, mailto:firstname.lastname@example.org.